NoviceLive/urlmark/readme.rst

 Brainstorm & TODO
 -----------------

-- How about integrating command line interface like `cym13/bookmark`_?
+- How about integrating CLI like `cym13/bookmark`_?

 - Mobile view (i.e. responsive or not)?

-- Does it look good?

 - Write some fantastic themes (a.k.a templates)?